Magic-B/Stock/README.md

 # Stock

-✨ Simple realization of a warehouse with goods ✨
+✨ Simple realization of a stock with goods ✨

 </div>